boylea/monitoring_async_talk/async.rst

 * Error rate

 .. note::
+    Some of most common types of data we would want to monitor are Timing data, throughput and error rate.
+Since it's not specific to async, we're not going to look at throughput or error rate for this talk.

     Monitoring is a VERY large topic, not covering most of it here

     I'm going to focus on what is specific to asynchronous apps